Counselling

 Gwynedd and Anglesey Schools Counselling Service

-From September 2022 the Counseling Service will be available again in Gwynedd and Anglesey secondary and primary schools; virtual provision will also be available for those who wish.
+The Counselling Service is available in Gwynedd and Anglesey secondary and primary schools; virtual provision is available for those who wish.

 You can refer pupils to us through the referral form, and is available in the 'Resources' Section below.
 Pupils can also self-refer.